meeb/django-cachekiller/README.md

-# django-cachebuster
+# django-cachekiller

-`django-cachebuster` is a small add-on for Django that adds the `cdnstatic` template tag which adds a 'cache busting' dynamic query string appended to the file paths.
+`django-cachekiller` is a small add-on for Django that adds the `cdnstatic` template tag which adds a 'cache busting' dynamic query string appended to the file paths.
 This tag functions identically to the standard `{% static ... %}` template tag.
 This is designed to work with CDNs that cache by complete URI